 Powder-Leaning All-Mountain Skis

 Powder-leaning all-mountain skis are the opposite of their narrower groomer-leaning counterparts.
 Generally, skis in this category have a waist width between 95 mm and 112 mm.
 If powder lines are your jam, these are the skis for you.

 Skiers in regions with lots of snowfall should consider this category.
 For maximum floatability and a bit of added flex, check out powder-leaning all-mountain skis such as the Atomic Bent 110.

 Ski length is a major consideration, and most of the models on this list are available in multiple lengths.
 In the past, a skier’s height would determine their ideal ski length.
-In 2022, the process is significantly more complicated.
+These days, the process is significantly more complicated.

 Longer skis have more surface area, which means that they feel more stable at high speeds and float better in powder.
 A skier’s weight may have an impact on a ski’s flex and power transfer.
 This sizing chart is an effective tool that will help you consider all of the relevant factors.

 A ski’s profile is a major contributor to its overall performance.
 Today, the market is full of skis with all kinds of different profiles, from traditional to experimental and everything in between.